South Bend Tribune: Franklin Schurz Sr.

 During the 1960s and 1970s, when the Fighting Irish football teams were among the nation's elite, sports editor Joe Doyle was a close confidant of coach Ara Parseghian.
 Forrest "Woody" Miller covered Irish men's basketball for decades, including the teams led by coach Digger Phelps.

-The South Bend Tribune's former press building at the southeast corner of LaSalle Avenue and Lafayette Boulevard.
+The South Bend Tribunes former press building at the southeast corner of LaSalle Avenue and Lafayette Boulevard.

 Descendants of the founders served as editor and publisher for many years.
 Franklin Schurz Jr. succeeded his father after the Tribunes centennial in 1972; a recent past editor and publisher, the late David Ray, was a great-grandson of Elmer Crockett.

 The Tribune has had a newsroom internship program since about 1960.
 The internship program was started by longtime Tribune managing editor John J. "Jack" Powers, a University of Notre Dame graduate.
-A native of Brooklyn, New York Powers graduated from the University of Notre Dame in 1952 and started working for The Tribune the same year.
+A native of Brooklyn, New York Powers graduated from the University of Notre Dame in 1952 and started working for the Tribune the same year.
 At age 29, he was named the Tribune's managing editor, a position he held for 27 years before becoming executive editor and editorial writer.

-Former South Bend Tribune reporting interns include David Haugh, a Chicago journalist and sports radio host; Madeline Buckley, a news reporter for the Chicago Tribune; Pervaiz Shallwani, senior editor of investigative/enterprise reporting at CNN; Daniel Cooreman, later a senior staff editor in the financial news department and Sunday Business section chief at the New York Times; Shannon Ryan, a sports writer at the Chicago Tribune; Mark Massa, an Indiana Supreme Court justice; and Paul C. Tash, chairman and CEO of the (Tampa Bay) Times Publishing Co. and chair of the Poynter Center for Media Studies' board of trustees.
+Former South Bend Tribune reporting interns include David Haugh, a Chicago journalist and sports radio host; Madeline Buckley, a news reporter for the Chicago Tribune; Pervaiz Shallwani, senior editor of investigative/enterprise reporting at CNN; Daniel Cooreman, later a senior staff editor in the financial news department and Sunday Business section chief at The New York Times; Shannon Ryan, a sports writer at the Chicago Tribune; Mark Massa, an Indiana Supreme Court justice; and Paul C. Tash, chairman and CEO of the (Tampa Bay) Times Publishing Co. and chair of the Poynter Center for Media Studies' board of trustees.

-Recent Years
+Recent years

 The Tribune in June 2017 shut down its presses and moved production to a newspaper facility in Walker, Michigan, and its printing location later moved to Indianapolis then Milwaukee.
 The Tribune reached a peak of more than 130,000 Sunday readers in the 1970s.
 By 2015, the Tribune's circulation had fallen to 44,951.

 The Tribune in recent years has placed great emphasis on breaking news on its website and reaching more readers through new web-based products and specialty magazines.

 In 2019, the paper was sold by Schurz Communications along with the rest of its publishing division to GateHouse Media.
 President and CEO of Schurz Communications Todd F. Schurz wrote a column about the sale.

 In late 2019, Gatehouse Media purchased Gannett, and the merged companies adopted the Gannett name.
-In July 2020, The Tribune shifted its printing to a Gannett facility in Indianapolis.
-In early 2021, The Tribune began printing in a Gannett facility in Milwaukee; it no longer prints in Indianapolis.
+In July 2020, the Tribune shifted its printing to a Gannett facility in Indianapolis.
+In early 2021, the Tribune began printing in a Gannett facility in Milwaukee; it no longer prints in Indianapolis.

+In March 2022, the Tribune moved to a six-day printing schedule, eliminating its printed Saturday edition.

 In June 2024, the newspaper announced it will switch from carrier to postal delivery.